 AI Transformation

-Building AI systems since 2016.
-Three IPO exits.
-Salesforce and IBM pedigree.
+Building with AI since 2016.
+SEC-registered algorithmic trading, Salesforce, and IBM pedigree.
 Now focused on growth-stage companies that need AI leadership without the Fortune 500 price tag.

 The gap between "using AI tools" and "running an AI-native company" is an operating model problem.